NCAR/mlso-api-client/docs/endpoints.md

 # API Endpoints

 The endpoints for the MLSO data API are listed and discussed below.
+They can be accessed via any client capable of making a GET request.

-The MLSO data API will be hosted at:
+The MLSO data API is hosted at:

 ```
 http://api.mlso.ucar.edu/
 ```

-There could potentially be multiple API versions, starting with "v1", but currently that is the only API version.
-So the base URL for any of the following endpoints would be:
+There could potentially be multiple API versions, so we will call this initial API "v1", currently the only API version.
+The base URL for all of the following endpoints is:

 ```
 http://api.mlso.ucar.edu/v1